 CRH Test – the CRH test is used to see if it’s likely to be a pituitary tumour.
 I had to do one of these as my tumour didn’t show on MRI scans.
 I often refer to it as a less invasive IPSS as it’s the same principle but with only an arm cannula involved.
 It may also be used to ensure a tumour that has shown on an MRI is actually secreting.
 CRH is acquired and you need to go in for a few hours.
 A cannula will be put in your arm and a baseline blood sample taken for cortisol and ACTH.
 The CRH will then be injected and multiple vials are taken at very specific time intervals for a couple of hours, both cortisol and ACTH.
 It’s a tough one to find information about online so I’m not 100% certain on how the results are interpreted but it’s something to do with the rate at which your cortisol increases that will indicate if you have a pituitary tumour or not.

 IPSS – the IPSS (Inferior Petrosal Sinus Sampling) is often the final test to find the source and for many people won’t be needed.
 My hospital, a centre of excellence for pituitary issues that deals with a relatively large number of Cushing’s patients, hadn’t done one for 6 months prior to when I had mine.
 I had to do this due to my MRI not showing a tumour but the CRH results ‘strongly suggesting’ it was a pituitary tumour.
 I believe there is a similar procedure for adrenals as well but I’m not sure what that’s called and think it’s used even more rarely.
 It is a day case procedure but does carry risks, including stroke, so it is not done unless required.
 It sounds far worse than it actually is.
 You will have a cannula put in your arm, as with the CRH test, but you will also need to have catheters snaked from your groin directly into the blood vessels next to your pituitary gland, one either side of it.
 Due to this it can also help to pinpoint which side of the gland a tumour is on.
-As with the CRH test, baseline blood cortisol and ACTH is taken then CRH is injected and again, specifically timed intervals to see how your levels do or don’t rise, from both the arm and the pituitary catheters.
+As with the CRH test, baseline blood cortisol and ACTH is taken then CRH is injected and blood is taken again, at specifically timed intervals to see how your levels do or don’t rise, from both the arm and the pituitary catheters.

 Generally speaking, you’re never cured of Cushing’s.
 It’s like cancer in that it can always come back so we’re considered in remission.
 It is more likely to recur if it’s from a pituitary source; it’s much rarer for an adrenal patient to get it again unless all the tumour is not removed, which is less likely as they usually remove the entire adrenal gland.
 The exception to this is if you have a BLA as it’s almost impossible for it to come back then other than in very rare situations.
 Treatment will depend on the source of your Cushing’s.